-The LTHL is the harvest level that can be maintained indefinitely given a specified timber harvesting land base and associated management regime within the TFL.
-The analysis that accompanies the timber Supply Review (TSR) is based on the best available information and provides a timber supply forecast for the next 250 years.
-Timber Supply Reviews are generally conducted every five years during which the assessment of the long term sustainable harvest level can be reviewed in the context of current socio-economic condition, ecological consideration and also with updated inventory and forest management information.
+The long-term harvest level (LTHL) is the harvest level that can be maintained indefinitely given a specified timber harvesting land base and associated management regime within the TFL.
+The analysis that accompanies the Timber Supply Review (TSR) is based on the best available information and provides a timber supply forecast for the next 250 years.
+TSRs are generally conducted every five to ten years during which the assessment of the long term sustainable harvest level can be reviewed in the context of current socio- economic condition, ecological consideration and also with updated inventory and forest management information.